-- (a) Remote Parking: Remote parking distance up to 1300 feet is allowed by providing enhanced pedestrian amenities along pathways connecting remote parking to the site served and permitted meeting the requirements of Division 51A-4.320, "Special Parking Regulations," are met.
-An agreement authorizing remote parking may be based on a lease of the remote parking spaces in lieu of a remote parking agreement only if the lease is in writing and meets the following requirements: - (1) contains legal descriptions of the properties affected; - (2) specifies the special parking being provided and the hours of operation of any use involved; - is governed by the laws of the state of Texas; - (4) is signed by all owners of the properties affected; - (5) is for a minimum term of three years; and - (6) provides both the owner of the lot occupied by the main use and the owner of the remote parking lot shall notify the building official in writing if there is a breach of any provision of the lease, or if the lease is modified or terminated. - (7) An agreement authorizing remote parking based on a lease is not required to be filed in the deed records.
+(iii) be no less than 30 inches wide and 24 inches long; and (iv) contain clearly legible letters in a color that contrasts with the background material of the sign.
+(4) Tree Preservation parking reduction.
+(A) A reduction in the number of parking spaces required by one space for each protected tree (as defined by Article X) retained that otherwise would have been removed to provide requie3d parking is allowed.
+(B) The preserved tree must be protected from vehicular traffic through the use of concrete curbs, wheel stops, or other permanent barriers and meet the planting area requirements of Section 51A-10.104 (C) The maximum reduction allowed is five percent or 1 space, whichever is greater. (c) Remote Parking.
+(1) Remote parking is allowed to a maximum of 1,300 feet providing enhanced pedestrian amenities along pathways connecting remote parking to the site served and the requirements of Division 51A-4.320, "Special Parking Regulations," are met.
+An agreement authorizing remote parking may be based on a lease of the remote parking spaces in lieu of a remote parking agreement only if the lease is in writing and meets the following requirements: (A) contains legal descriptions of the properties affected; (B) specifies the special parking being provided and the hours of operation of any use involved; (C) is governed by the laws of the state of Texas; (D) is signed by all owners of the properties affected; (E) is for a minimum term of three years; and (F) provides both the owner of the lot occupied by the main use and the owner of the remote parking lot shall notify the building official in writing if there is a breach of any provision of the lease, or if the lease is modified or terminated.
+(G) An agreement authorizing remote parking based on a lease is not required to be filed in the deed records.

 SEC.
-51P-317.118.
-SIDEWALK STANDARDS
+51P-317.123 SIDEWALK STANDARDS